Deciding to Remodel Your Kitchen

 Keep Layout in Mind with Your Kitchen Design

 When designing a kitchen, after you’ve figured out fixtures and colors you want, it’s time to think about the layout.
-Especially if you use the kitchen to cook (hey, some people just use it as a place to move their food from a take-out box to a plate), keeping a kitchen triangle is standard and helpful.
+Primarily if you use the kitchen for cooking (hey, some people use it as a place to move their food from a take-out box to a plate), keeping a kitchen triangle is standard and helpful.

 This is how a kitchen triangle works.
 The distances from the sink to the stove to the refrigerator and back shouldn’t add up to be less than 12 feet because it will feel cramped when moving from one area to the next.
 You also do not want it to be more than 22 feet, because it would be difficult to move from the stove to the refrigerator, and so forth.
 The kitchen triangle rule also specifies that no one side of the triangle should be less than 4 feet or more than 9 feet.
 Using the kitchen triangle will ultimately save steps, make cooking more convenient and ensure your kitchen isn’t difficult to work in.